 Add the dates to the bowl of melted chocolate and stir until the dates are thoroughly coated.
 Then use two forks to lift one date at a time out of the chocolate and allow any excess chocolate to drip back into the bowl.
 Place the dates on a piece of parchment paper on a plate, making sure to space the dates apart a bit so they don’t stick together as they dry and harden.

-For added flavour and crunch, place a nut such as a toasted pecan or almond inside the date (right where the pit would have been) before coating it with chocolate.
+For added flavor and crunch, place a nut such as a toasted pecan or almond inside the date (right where the pit would have been) before coating it with chocolate.

-Or for an even more decadent treat, coat the nuts in chocolate first, allow them to dry and harden in the fridge, then place one chocolate covered nut inside the date before proceeding to dip the date in chocolate.
-This method results in multiple layers of mouth-watering textures and flavours.
+For an even more decadent treat, coat the nuts in chocolate first, allow them to dry and harden in the fridge, then place one chocolate covered nut inside the date before proceeding to dip the date in chocolate.
+This method results in multiple layers of mouth-watering textures and flavors.

-Or for a nut free version, try a sprinkling of pumpkin seeds or sunflower seeds to achieve a similar crunch and flavour contrast.
+For a nut-free version of these chocolate coated dates, add a sprinkling of pumpkin seeds or sunflower seeds to achieve a similar crunch and flavor contrast.

 Giving these as gifts

-These treats are perfect for diy holiday gifting.
-When giving these chocolate covered dates as gifts, it’s nice to use several different toppings, as if they were a box of assorted chocolates.
+These dates are perfect for DIY holiday gifting.
+When giving these chocolate dates as gifts, it’s nice to use several different toppings, as if they were a box of assorted chocolates.